-Depending on how multimodal feature is acquired, model architectures are typically classified as either OCR-dependent or OCR-free frameworks \footnote{See Appendix~\ref{app:model_details} to quantitive analysis and more details.}. \paragraph{OCR-Dependent Frameworks.} As shown in Figure~\ref{fig:architecture}, OCR-dependent frameworks leverage off-the-shelf tools to extract textual and layout information from scanned or PDF documents.
+As shown in Figure~\ref{fig:architecture}, OCR-dependent frameworks leverage off-the-shelf tools to extract textual and layout information from scanned or PDF documents.
 This extracted data, in combination with the document image, is typically fed into multimodal encoders to generate joint representations.
 Some models~\cite{docllm,icld3ie} input the extracted text directly into LLMs, while others~\cite{luo2024layoutllm,gpe} incorporate visual~\cite{vit} or multimodal encoders~\cite{layoutlmv3} to project those cues into language space via various adaptors or projects.
 These systems rely on external tools to capture structural information without extensive pretraining (e.g., text recognition).
 However, reliance on OCR or parsing tools can introduce cumulative errors, especially in handwritten or low-quality scanned documents, hindering the development of fully end-to-end models.
 Additionally, using low-resolution inputs may reduce the expressiveness of document representations, limiting the overall performance.

-\paragraph{OCR-Free Frameworks}
+\paragraph{OCR-Free Frameworks.}

 OCR-free approaches have been introduced for end-to-end VRD understanding tasks.
 These frameworks bypass text extraction by directly processing document images.
 Visual features are extracted via one or more vision encoders, fused with the user query, and decoded by an LLM to generate responses.
-Representative models include Donut, mPLUG-DocOwl, and UReader~\cite{donut,mplugdocowl,ureader}.
-Accurate comprehension of fine-grained textual content in these OCR-free settings requires high-resolution images, which lead to lengthy visual sequences and necessitate visual compression modules \cite{hrvda,mplugdocowl15}.
-Moreover, effective text recognition within these models often relies on large-scale pretraining to integrate textual and layout features via tasks such as text recognition \cite{textmonkey} and image captioning \cite{feng2024docpedia}.
-This paradigm, however, demands substantial dataset construction and considerable computational resources, posing practical challenges for large-scale deployment.
+Representative models include Donut \cite{donut}, mPLUG-DocOwl \cite{mplugdocowl}, and UReader~\cite{ureader}.
+Accurate comprehension of fine-grained text in these OCR-free settings requires high-resolution images, which, in turn, lead to lengthy visual sequences requiring visual compression modules \cite{hrvda,mplugdocowl2}.
+Moreover, effective text recognition in these models often relies on large-scale pretraining or instruction-tuning to integrate textual and layout features via tasks such as text spotting \cite{textmonkey} and image captioning \cite{feng2024docpedia}.
+This paradigm, however, demands substantial dataset construction and considerable computational resources, posing practical challenges.